ignite/cli/docs/guide/scavenge/04-messages.md

 * Solution hash - the scrambled solution.
 * Reward - the bounty that is awarded to whoever submits the answer first.

 Use the `ignite scaffold message` command to scaffold a new Cosmos SDK message for your module.
-The command accepts message name as the first argument and a list of fields.
-By default, a message is scaffolded in a module with a name that matches the name of the project, in our case `scavenge` (this behaviour can be overwritten by using a flag).
+The command accepts the message name as the first argument and a list of fields.
+By default, a message is scaffolded in a module with a name that matches the name of the project, in our case `scavenge`.
+You can use a flag to overwrite this default naming behavior.

 ```bash
 ignite scaffold message submit-scavenge solutionHash description reward